matloff/regtools/inst/UnbalancedClasses.md

 All of these sources recommend that you artificially equalize the class counts in your data, via various resampling methods.
-Say for instance we are in the two-class case, and have class sizes of 20000 and 80000 for class 1 and class 0, respecitvely.
+Say for instance we are in the two-class case, and have class sizes of 20000 and 80000 for class 1 and class 0, respectively.
 Here are some ways to rebalance.

 * Randomly discard 60000 data points from class 0.